Updated June 29, 2022

 2. More hours of driving experience spread across each season to give teen drivers weather-related experience and expectations

-In addition, in the summer of 2009, Indiana changed its GDL laws: If drivers are granted a license at 16 or 17 years old, their license is under a probationary period until they turn 18.
-And finally, in 2011, Indiana added on more driving time as a requirement for obtaining a license as well as increased parent or guardian participation while teens are learning to drive.
+In addition, in the summer of 2009, Indiana changed its GDL laws: If drivers are granted a license at 16 or 17 years old, they are under a probationary period until they turn 18.
+And finally, in 2011, Indiana added more driving time as a requirement for obtaining a license and increased parent or guardian participation while teens learn to drive.

 Contact an Automobile Accident Attorney Today

-If your teen was involved in a car crash, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+If your teen was in a car crash, we urge you to contact the experienced car accident attorneys of Wilson Kehoe Winingham.
 Our Indianapolis car accident lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Contact us today for a free, no-obligation case evaluation.

 Contact Us